elbertvdnguyen/arduino-scooter-turn-signal/README.md

-# Arduino scooter turn signal
+# Arduino Scooter Turn Signal
 Whether you're riding a Razor or electric scooter, it is difficult to communicate turn signals to others on the road.
 And even when you do, people simply do not acknowledge you!

 I have created a simple turn signal that allows you to communicate with those around you about your intention to make a turn.